fc1943s/vault/data/journal/journal.md

 meninas, cuidado com os boys. e com as que acham que sabem mais do que eu. they don't want the machine recognizing it's been trained with tampered data. maple

+not that i'm looking for people to invite almost time to wash the carpet